Understanding Wage Rates Under California’s Prevailing Wage Law

 Options for a Worker Who is Not Paid the Prevailing Wage

 Workers who are being underpaid or not paid the proper prevailing wage rate have options.
-They can research online the proper rate, they can file a complaint with the DIR or they can contact a prevailing wage attorney at Donahoo & Associates, PC for a free, confidential consultation.
-If you contact an attorney be sure to inquire if the attorney has experience in California’s Prevailing Wage Law.
+Of course, one option is to not do anything and just keep quiet and let the employer do whatever they want.
+Obviously, that is not always the best course of action to get an honest day’s pay for an honest day’s work.
+Other more effective options includes researching the proper rate online, or file a formal complaint with the DIR or they can contact a prevailing wage attorney at Donahoo & Associates, PC for a free, confidential consultation.

 No attorney-client relationship is created by you looking at this blog, reading it, or posting on it.
-The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
+The information in this blog post (“post”) is provided for general informational purposes only and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from Donahoo & Associates, PC or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.

 Posted in